-The UK offshore oil and gas industry is already in action to reduce our emissions and put our skills to work to help other industries meet their climate goals.
+Net zero: The UK offshore oil and gas industry is already in action to reduce our emissions and put our skills to work to help other industries meet their climate goals.

-It remains a crucial part of the UK economy and we are committed to playing a positive role in the UK’s energy future.
-The UK offshore oil and gas industry has essential expertise to help the UK Government meet its Net-Zero target by 2050.
+Energy remains a crucial part of the UK economy, and we are committed to playing a positive role in the UK’s energy future.
+The UK industry has the expertise to help the UK Government meet its Net-Zero target by 2050.

 OEUK and the North Sea Transition Deal

 In March 2021, the UK Government and UK industry agreed on a Deal to harness the sector’s 50 years of energy expertise.
 The first of its kind by any G7 nation, the North Sea Transition Deal will accelerate the green energy transition and create a new generation of exciting jobs in communities across the country.

 The deal will help to: